-Content Area For Ninth Graders Entering in 2012-2013 and Later Future - Ready Core For some Ninth Graders with Cognitive Disabilities 2000-> OCS Requirements (Selected IEP students excluded from EOC Proficiency Level requirements) English 4 Credits I, II, III, IV 4Credits OCS English I, II, III, IV Mathematics A Credits NC Math I, NC Math II, NC Math III and a 4 th math course to be aligned with the student's post high school plans.
+Content Area English For Ninth Graders Entering in 2012-2013 and Later Future - Ready Core 4Credits 1, 11, 111, IV For some Ninth Graders with Cognitive Disabilities 2000-> OCS Requirements (Selected IEP students excluded from EOC Proficiency Level requirements) 4 Credits OCS English I, II, III, IV Mathematics 4 Credits NC Math I, NC Math II, NC Math III and a 4 th math course to be aligned with the student's post high school plans.
 A student, in rare instances, may be able to take an alternative math course sequence as outlined under State Board of Education Policy.
 Please see your counselor for more details.
 3 Credits OCS Introductory Mathematics I, OCS Mathematics I, OCS Financial Management Science 3 Credits A physical science course, Biology, Earth Environmental Science 2 Credits OCS Applied Science, OCS Biology Social Studies 4 Credits For students who entered 2014-2015 through 2019-2020: American History: The Founding Principles, Civics, and Economics, World History.
 The new courses may be substituted.
 At least one of: American History I, American History II, American History or AP US History and additional Social Studies course.
 For students who begin high school in 2020-2021: World History, American History, Founding Principles of the United States and North Carolina: Civic Literacy, and Economics & Personal Finance.
 2 Credits American History I Civics & Economics World Language Not required for high school graduation.
 A two-credit minimum of the same foreign language is required for admission to a university in the UNC system.
-Not required Health/Physical Education 1 Credit Health/Physical Education 1 Credit Health/Physical Education Electives or other requirements 6 Credits Required.
-2 Elective credits in any combination of: Career and Technical Education (CTE), Arts Education, or World Languages 4 Elective credits from one of the following is strongly recommended: CTE - 4 credits within a NC Career Cluster with at least 1 credit at the second or completer level Arts Education - 4 credits (any combination) from any of the four Arts Ed. disciplines with at least 1 credit at the second level JROTC - 4 credits World Language - 4 credits within the same world language Advanced Placement and International Baccalaureate - 4 credits of AP/IB courses Cross Disciplinary - 4 credits from any combination of courses that relate to students' career or other interests, with at least 1 credit at the second or honors level.
-Career and College Promise - 4 high school credits in any of the 3 Career and College Promise Pathways Additional Electives from any content area 12Credits Required. • 6 Occupational Prep credits • 4 CTE credits • 2 additional elective credits
+Notrequired Health/Physical 1 Credit 1Credit Education Health/Physical Education Health/Physical Education Electives or other 6 Credits Required.
+12 Credits Required. requirements 2 Elective credits in any combination of: Career and Technical Education (CTE), Arts Education, or World Languages 4 Elective credits from one of the following is strongly recommended: CTE - 4 credits within a NC Career Cluster with at least 1 credit at the second or completer level Arts Education - 4 credits (any combination) from any of the four Arts Ed. disciplines with at least 1 credit at the second level JROTC - 4 credits World Language - 4 credits within the same world language Advanced Placement and International Baccalaureate - 4 credits of AP/IB courses Cross Disciplinary - 4 credits from any combination of courses that relate to students' career or other interests, with at least 1 credit at the second or honors level.
+Career and College Promise - 4 high school credits in any of the 3 Career and College Promise Pathways 6 Additional Electives from any content area 6 Occupational Prep credits 4 CTE credits 2 additional elective credits - 040 11 01 1 1 1